API-Skeletons/doctrine-orm-graphql/docs/driver.rst

 filter()
 --------

-Based on the attribute configuration of an entity, this funciton adds a ``filter`` argument to a connection.
+Based on the attribute configuration of an entity, this function adds a ``filter`` argument to a connection.
 See `filters <queries.html>`_ for a list of available filters per field.
 The args field must be ``filter``.